asterics/AsTeRICS-Grid/docs/manual/02_navigation.md

 1. **Edit area**: Grid elements can be repositioned by dragging them (drap & drop).
 On the right bottom corner it's possible to resize a grid element.
 1. **Right click on a grid element**: opens a menu for editing the element (open it with long tap on a mobile device/touchscreen)

+See page [Edit grid appearance and layout](03_appearance_layout.md) for more details about editing a grid.

 ## Manage grids view
-Clicking on Button "Edit" (Fig. 1, number 9) opens the edit view where a grid can be adapted, see Figure 2:
+Clicking on Button "Edit" in the main view (Fig. 1, number 10) opens the edit view where a grid can be adapted, see Figure 2:

 ![manage grids view](img/manage_grids_en.jpg)
 *Fig.3: Manage grids view*